 - Acquisition templates (shown in blue italic), which define the operating mode and telescope target parameters.
 Each Observation Block begins with an acquisition template defining the primary target to which that Observation Block refers.
 Acquisition templates do not generate exposures. - Calibration templates (shown in red), which obtain exposures necessary for calibrating observations in a particular instrument mode.
-A calibration template can result in one or more exposures being made.
+A calibration template can result in one or more exposures being made. - Observation templates (shown in black), which obtain the exposures necessary to make science observations.
+An observation template can result in one or more exposures being made.

 Doc.
 Number: VIS-MAN-ATC-06080-0020

-Date: 8 August 2007
+Date: 18 August 2008

-Issue: 2.4
+Issue: 3.0

-Page: Page 111 of 265
+Page: Page 115 of 278

 Author: Steven Beard